Jags take 'athletic freak' Walker with top pick in NFL draft

 Once a two-sport star with NBA dreams at Upson-Lee High School in Thomaston, Georgia, Walker eventually settled on football and quickly became one of the most sought-after recruits in talent-rich Georgia.
 He signed with the Bulldogs and played college ball a little more than 100 miles from his hometown.

-He bided his time as a backup during his first two years at Georgia – he made the league’s Freshman All-SEC Team – and really started to blossom as a junior.
+He bided his time as a backup for two years at Georgia and started to blossom as a junior.
 He started all 15 games in 2021, finishing with 37 tackles, including 7½ for a loss, and two pass breakups.

-Muschamp first met Walker when he was 10 years old and now considers him one of the best kids he’s ever coached.

 “There’s not a single red flag,” Muschamp said.
 “He’s the real deal now.”